The Living Classroom, Bingara

 An artist, a farmer and a scientist walk into a bar…

-KSCA has begun working on an exciting multi-partner collaborative project in regional NSW, for which we are seeking funding through the Regional Partnerships scheme of Create NSW.
+Yikes, it’s begun!
+KSCA is now working on an exciting multi-partner project in regional NSW for 2018-2019, for which we have been awarded funding through the Regional Partnerships scheme of Create NSW.

 We are partnering with: